January 18, 2016

-On January 18th, 2016 I finally moved out, with the “Mission Impossible” theme looping through my head the entire time.
-I both planned and executed this move like a ninja.
+On January 18th, 2016 I finally moved out.
+With the “Mission Impossible” theme looping through my head the entire time, I both planned and executed this move like a ninja.
 I had made all the arrangements with Two Men and A Truck while sitting in the parking lot of a grocery store, so to not risk John overhearing the conversation,.
 In no time, I had set the date to do a confidential move.
 This is something they do in cases of domestic violence, stalking, or for people like me who just want to get on with their lives.

 At 6am I woke up and immediately had the shakes.
 I realized that, on top of being nervous as hell I also hadn’t really eaten the day before.
 Anxious that any oddity would arouse even a shred of suspicion from John, I had left the things I wanted from the common areas unpacked and untouched, careful not to express interest in them.
 As he had already been stashing the things he wanted to keep without so much as a discussion, I decided that feigned indifference to what I wanted would be my best weapon.
-After all, he was the one who was forcing me out so he could be with some bimbo.
+After all, he was the one who was forcing me out so he could be with some boring, blonde bimbo from the office.
 He already took away my home, half my friends and 6 good years of my life.
 I’d say I was entitled to help myself to anything of “ours” that I damn well pleased.

 But first, I was hungry.